 Research Focus Areas

-To advance our energy system, the Energy Efficiency Center has built a strong research program through its Centers, Global Impact Efforts, Collaborators, and Research Initiatives.
-The EEC integrates technical and business expertise to drive market-changing energy efficiency solutions by:
+To advance our energy system, the Energy and Efficiency Institute has built a strong research program through its Centers, Global Impact Efforts, Collaborators, and Research Initiatives.
+The EEI integrates technical and business expertise to drive market-changing energy efficiency solutions by:

 - Conducting leading research in lighting; heating, ventilation, air-conditioning, and refrigeration; water-energy efficiency; and plug-in hybrid and electric vehicles.